oripa/oripa/README.md

 ```sh
 java -jar ./oripa-1.50.jar
 ```

+#### Executable binary
+Ver.
+1.67 or above are also compiled into executable binary file for each platform.
+We offer installer files of those.
+In this case, you don't have to install JDK.

+The installation directory is platform-specific:

+* On Linux, it is /opt/oripa
+* On macOS, it is /Applications/oripa
+* On Windows, it is c:\Program Files\oripa

 ### Command line interface (CLI)
 ---------------------------
 If you give some command line option to ORIPA ver.1.64 or above, ORIPA will run as a command line application.
-The CLI mode is designed as a file I/O application.
+The CLI mode is designed as a file I/O application and available on jar only.
 The order of command arguments is interchangeable.

 Examples: